Terms and Conditions

 Terms & Conditions of Rewards

-- Any caller wishing to collect a reward for information must contact Crime Stoppers directly at 336-373-1000 OR text 274637 and keyword Badboyz and their tip OR submit a tip through www.ggcrimestop.org and provide the information directly to Greensboro/Guilford Crime Stoppers program.
+- Any caller wishing to collect a reward for information must contact Crime Stoppers directly at 336-373-1000 OR submit a tip through www.ggcrimestop.org and provide the information directly to Greensboro/Guilford Crime Stoppers program.
 Through each of these three methods; a unique confidential code number is assigned to the tipster.

 - Through the Crime Stoppers program, the only way a tipster is eligible for a reward is if the tip initially comes through Crime Stoppers.
 The Tipster must have a Crime Stoppers code number.
 There are no exceptions.
 If a citizen contacts a law enforcement officer directly and that information leads to an arrest, the citizen will not be eligible for a crime stoppers reward.
 Once again, there are no exceptions.
 If a citizen speaks/meets with a law enforcement officer directly, there is no guarantee of anonymity.
 Please contact Crime Stoppers directly to ensure you remain anonymous!
 We will never take your name or contact information.

 - If there are multiple callers with the same or similar information only the first caller will be eligible to collect a reward.
 If a portion of each caller’s information was used then the standard reward amount will be split between the callers at a proportion to be determined by Crime Stoppers after analyzing the value of the information provided.

 - The information provided by callers must be information that is not already known by Crime Stoppers or the law enforcement agency investigating the case(s).